Beginners guide on how to use a camera and take better photos

 Setting up your camera…

-• Image size – check you’re shooting at the highest resolution available
+• Image size – check you’re shooting at the highest resolution available.

-• Focus settings and switches – make sure your lens and camera are set to auto-focus (AF) instead of manual-focus (MF), as these can sometimes be knocked when taking cameras out of bags
+• Focus settings and switches – make sure your lens and camera are set to auto-focus (AF) instead of manual-focus (MF), as these can sometimes be knocked when taking cameras out of bags.

-• Memory card space – this will be displayed on screen and show you how many photos you can take.
-If this isn’t displayed, then you can toggle through the display with the DISP/display button, or you might need to check your memory card.
-If you want to learn more about memory cards, have a look at our complete guide to memory cards.
+• Memory card space – how many photos you can take will be displayed on screen.
+If not displayed, then you can toggle through the display with the DISP/display button – or check your memory card.
+To learn more about memory cards, have a look at our complete guide to memory cards.

 How to hold your camera…